palantir/atlasdb/docs/source/miscellaneous/doc/adr/0013-write-cassandra-tombstones-and-sentinels-with-a-fresh-cassandra-timestamp.md

 for a given column, the most recently written value will be read ("last-write-wins").

 AtlasDB columns take the form `(row, column1, column2, value)` where `column2` is the Atlas timestamp.
-These timestamps are unique - thus, for transactional tables, no mutations to the same column should take place apart from removing a cell that is no longer needed (e.g. because of sweep).
+These timestamps are unique - thus, for transactional tables, no mutations to the same column should take place apart from deleting a cell that is no longer needed (e.g. because of sweep).

 In the context of AtlasDB, reliance on wall-clock time is generally considered unacceptable.
 Thus, Atlas uses its